 Learn, study, write the exam.
 This age-old practice may have been the stock standard step and repeat formula to test learners’ knowledge.
 No more.

-A study done in 2023 by Dillon Murphy, Jerry Little and Elizabeth Bjork found that testing people’s knowledge in the form of quizzes, games and any low-stakes that require engagement on a high level, are all beneficial to retain information.
+done in 2023 by Dillon Murphy, Jerry Little and Elizabeth Bjork found that testing people’s knowledge in the form of quizzes, games and any low-stakes that require engagement on a high level, are all beneficial to retain information.

 Learning in a classroom is not an activity that happens in a vacuum.
 It involves a number of processes including the acquisition of knowledge and retention and application of the knowledge gained.
 The learning process is only successful if it results in long-term gains like comprehension and the ability to recall facts, and to apply it in other scenarios.